 Your goal is to decide whether or not the doctor did act competently.
 When you are trying to determine if you have a medical negligence case based on diagnostic error, you will have to prove that another doctor would not have treated your condition the same way.
 This means that you have to prove two different things:

 The correct diagnosis was not included on the differential list completed at your appointment and another doctor, under the same circumstances, would have.

 The right diagnosis was included on the differential list but the doctor did not perform the correct tests or send you to a specialist in order to test their theory.

+If you feel that you can prove these two items, then it may be in your best to contact a law firm in Miami that can help you proceed with your medical negligence case.
+Can your medical negligence lawyer determine errors in diagnostic tests that were completed for your case?
 If you had tests performed in order to properly diagnose your condition and you still received a misdiagnosis, chances are this happened because of inaccurate results.
 These inaccurate results could have come from the following:

 Tests from a lab-meaning the equipment that was used for the diagnostic testing was faulty.

 Results wrong-meaning that an error with the human staff occurred.
 This can happen due to contaminating the samples or mixing them up.

 Misuse of procedures and results-meaning completing a procedure that was improper, the test results were read wrong, or something was missed when reading an x-ray or the pathology slide.

 If this occurred, the doctor may not be responsible for your medical negligence case but another person may be.
 In this case, you will need the help of a skilled lawyer to get to the bottom of what truly went wrong.
 If you are ready to move forward, schedule your free consultation today.